-This poem is all about the passage of time and the preciousness of the moments you’re in now.
+This poem is all about the passage of time, the preciousness of the moments you’re in now, and the choice to remain the same or to change.

 Time isn’t going to stop for you or for anything.
 Everything will whither and die in its time and everyone is always getting a little closer to the end of their story; this is not morbid but honest.